kylenyh/knyh.github.io/README.md

 Developed a **MATLAB** algorithm, which focuses on implementing an algorithm to decompose a given square matrix A into the product of a lower triangular matrix L and an upper triangular matrix U. This decomposition is essential in numerical analysis for solving linear equations, inverting matrices, and computing determinants efficiently.

+#### Homogenous Equation Ax = 0 - Personal (4<sup>th</sup>)

+Developed a **MATLAB** algorithm, which focuses on solving homogeneous linear equations using various matrix decomposition techniques.
+This project focuses on the mathematical foundation and implementation of methods like Gaussian elimination, Gauss-Jordan elimination, and LU decomposition to find the solution space of the system.

 ### R

 #### A Density Map Of Thefts - Associated with UCL (1<sup>st</sup>)